-These recycled fishnet consumer goods are also produced with 70% less energy than it takes to produce plastics from original source.
+These recycled fishnet consumer goods are also produced with 70% less energy than it takes to produce plastics from the original source.
 Finally, the fishnet collections initiative has financed community projects supporting sustainable development in coastal communities.

-Made from 100% post-consumer recycled material, PrimaLoft Bio fibre manufactured by an American company called PrimaLoft, is the first ever 100% recycled and biodegradable synthetic fibre.
+Made from 100% post-consumer recycled material, PrimaLoft Bio fibre manufactured by an American company called PrimaLoft, is the first-ever 100% recycled and biodegradable synthetic fibre.

-According to ASTM standards, it shows 86.1% biodegradation in 499 days under high-solids anaerobic-digestion conditions and 57.4% biodegradation in 486 days in marine environment.
+According to ASTM standards, it shows 86.1% biodegradation in 499 days under high-solids anaerobic-digestion conditions and 57.4% biodegradation in 486 days in the marine environment.
 The accelerated rate of fibre breakdowns is technologically optimized so that they are more attractive to the naturally occurring microbes found in these environments.